nkinnan/esphome-pace-bms/README.md

 ```

-I want to talk to a battery that isn't listed
+# I want to talk to a battery that isn't listed
--

 Before proceeding through this section, please read the entire rest of this document first!
 It assumes some familiarity and does not repeat steps like configuring the UART, but simply provides a guide on how to determine the specific protocol your BMS is speaking.

 If your battery pack has a front panel that "looks like" a Pace BMS but is not in the "known supported" list, it probably is, and is probably supported.
 Unless there are more version 20 variants out there than I've guessed, but even then you should be able to get some useful data back.
 So you just need to figure out what settings will enable this component to speak with it.

 The first step is to make sure it's communicating at all.
 If you can't connect the battery manufacturer's BMS management software to it and get readings back, don't proceed any further until you can.
 There's no point trying to debug a dead port or a broken BMS.
 You can try both RS232 and RS485.
 One or the other may not be "active".
-The RS232 port if available is the most likely to be speaking paceic (they may be programmed to speak different protocols).
+The RS232 port if available is the most likely to be speaking paceic (different ports may be configured to speak different protocols).

 Once your manufacturer's recommended software is talking to your battery pack successfully, if you're on Windows, you can use [this](https://www.com-port-monitoring.com/downloads.html) software to "snoop" on the COM port and see what the protocol looks like.
 Linux or Mac should have equivalents available but I'm not familiar with them.
 You should see something like this: